swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ### **WordPress**
 ##### **Creating a MySQL Database**
 We're going to create the database by command line because we're cool.
-You can also do this directly though phpMyAdmin, if you're not as cool.
+You can also do this directly though phpMyAdmin if you're not as cool.
 Replace the `database`, `user`, and `password` variables in the code below.
 ```
 mysql -u root -p
 CREATE DATABASE database;